taem0001/BachelorProject/README.md

 # BachelorProject

-Bachelor project repository for compiling C test programs to RISC-V binaries and optionally running them in a simulator.
+Bachelor project repository for compiling C test programs to internally tagged RISC-V binaries and optionally running them in a simulator.

 The project ties together two submodules: